ultimaweapon/cppbind/README.md

 # cppbind

-This is a Rust crate to generate binding to C++ functions and methods with zero overhead.
-It work by generating a FFI function with a symbol matching with the C++ side.
+This is a Rust crate to generate binding to C++ functions and methods with **zero overhead**.
+It works by generate FFI functions with symbol matching with the C++ side.
 Thus, allows you to call those C++ functions and methods directly from Rust without any overhead the same as C++ call themself.
+It also **allow you to construct a C++ object directly on Rust stack**.

 The goal of this crate is to allows efficient integration between Rust and C++, which mean most of the generated code will be unsafe.
 You need to know how the C++ code you are going to use is working otherwise you will be hit by undefined behaviors.